skiselkov/BetterPushbackC/README.md

 # !!!!
 IMPORTANT !!!!
 DO NOT download BetterPushback using the green "Clone or Download" button on the main repository page.
-Use the [RELEASES](https://github.com/skiselkov/BetterPushbackC/releases) section to download the plugin.
+Use the [RELEASES](https://github.com/skiselkov/BetterPushbackC/releases) section, the click on "Assets" and download "BetterPushback.zip".

 # About BetterPushback